ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

 ## Overview

-Have you made something awesome or weird?
-Want to use it in your other future projects?
-What about letting others use it in their own games?
-One of the best parts about Core is the ability to create and share what we make as **templates** for ourselves and for others to download.

-Collaboration is an important aspect of art and design as well as key to developing rich and unique games.
-Templates can be created, shared, and updated in real time across the platform.
+**Templates** are a way to create convenient, reusable packages in Core.
+They can be single modified 3D objects, complex objects, scripts, completely scripted objects, or collections of all of these.

+Templates can be identified in the **Project Content** window by this icon: ![TemplateIcon](../img/EditorManual/UI/templateicon.png "Templates are signified by a set of three cubes."){: .image-inline-text .image-background}

+### Reasons to Use Templates

+- **Saving templates locally** allows you to make changes across every copy of the template across a project.
 When one template is updated, it updates every instance of the template.
-So you could make a castle using a complex tower template, make a change to one tower, update the template, and then all other towers will be updated automatically for you.

-Templates can be identified in the **Project Content** window by this icon: ![TemplateIcon](../img/EditorManual/UI/templateicon.png "Templates are signified by a set of three cubes."){: .image-inline-text .image-background}
+- **Publishing a template privately** allows you to import the template into other projects, re-using assets across games.
+- **Publicly publishing templates** adds them to **Community Content** for others to use and modify for their own projects.
+This allows multiple creators to work on a template, adding different variations, or more functionality.

 ## Creating Templates

+To learn how to create groups and folders, see the [Complex Objects reference](modeling_reference.md).

 ### Create a Template from a Group